-Note.
-Because PeopleSoft Query 8.52 partly supports iOS (Apple's mobile operating system), iPad users can view query results or rerun query from the Run page, but they cannot download query results using the Download to Excel or Download to XML link.
+Note: Currently, PeopleSoft Query partly supports iOS (Apple's mobile operating system), iPad users can view query results or rerun query from the Run page, but they cannot download query results using the Download to Excel or Download to XML link.

-View All

-Click this link to view all rows and use scroll bar to navigate.
+View All Click this link to view all rows and use scroll bar to navigate.
+Rerun Query Click this link to rerun your query preview.

-Rerun Query

-Click this link to rerun your query preview.
 If you have made changes to your query since the last preview, you must rerun the query to see the effect of your changes.

-Note.
-If you do not want to rerun the query every time you want to preview it, deactivate the Enable Auto Preview feature.
+Note: If you do not want to rerun the query every time you want to preview it, deactivate the Enable Auto Preview feature.
 When this feature is active, your query automatically runs each time you select the Run tab.
 To activate Enable Auto Preview, click the Preferences link and then select Enable Auto Preview.
-(The Preferences link is available on every page except the Run page.)
+The Preferences link is available on every page except the Run page.
+See Specifying Query Preferences.
+Download to Excel Click this link to download your query to Microsoft Excel.